jawsthegame/umessage/README.md

 This app relies on [Shane Celis's `contacts` command line utility](http://gnufoo.org/contacts/) to replace phone numbers with real names.
 To install it, run `brew install contacts`.

+You will also need a Redis server running for pub/sub for real-time chat updates.

 ## Installation

 Install like a normal Rails app, but don't create a database!
 Then run `rake messages:setup`, which will create a symlink in your public directory to your iMessage attachments directory so the GUI can display messages with images.